 There, together with other fellow students, they set up the oven project “Afyamoto”, Tanzanian for “health and fire”.

 The primary goal was to protect the health of the poor Tanzanian population, as some of them still cook with an open fire in closed rooms.

 The local economy should be sustainably advanced through innovation by a affordable and safe product that can be produced locally in Tanzania and sold profitably.
 This project was a good start, but not the solution.

 Since Katrin and Leon had found trustworthy business partners in Tanzania, the search for the right product began.

 At first the two considered getting started in the tourism industry, but suddenly the corona virus appeared on the global scene.
-Shortly afterwards the lockdown and then the mask requirement.
+Shortly thereafter, the lockdown and then - the mask requirement.

 The penny had fallen: a sustainably and fairly produced mask from Tanzania, sewn from the locally sourced and colorfully patterned Kitenge fabrics, which reflect the multifaceted country so wonderfully.

-The Tanzanian team immediately started product development, while Katrin, the creative head of Afyamoto, and Leon, the organizational talent, began developing the brand in Germany.
+The Tanzanian team immediately started developing the product, while Katrin, the creative head of Afyamoto, and Leon, the organizational talent, began developing the brand in Germany.

 And then everything happened very quickly.
 For the pattern of the mask, they decided on a modification of the popular “Burda Style”, as the fit is more comfortable on the face and less air can escape through the sides.

-For the protective layers, they used the colorful Kitenge fabric made of 100% cotton, which is widespread in Africa, as well as an intermediate layer of nylon mesh to reduce the build-up of moisture.
+For the protective layers, they used the colorful Kitenge fabric made of 100% cotton, which is widespread in Africa, and an intermediate layer of nylon mesh to reduce moisture build-up.